 Q: Any SPF products you recommend?

-“I find Elta MD UV clear, Alastin Hydratint, and PCA sheer to be great options.
+"I find Elta MD UV Clear, Alastin Hydratint, and PCA Sheer Tint to be great options.
 Shop around and find a product that you feel works best for you and you can honestly see yourself using consistently.
-You should reapply for every 90 minutes of outdoor sun exposure.”
+You should reapply for every 90 minutes of outdoor sun exposure."